BarganConstantin/Network_Programming/Lab#1/README.md

-# Simple Chat Application 💬
+# Lab 1: Chat Application using TCP 💬

 A simple chat application built with C# and Socket programming. 🔌